box/samples/box-node-rekognition-lambdas-sample/README.md

     You'll need the passphrase for your private key later
 2. Add the public key to the application created in Step 1.
     * Press "Add Public Key"
-        * *You will need to set up 2-factor authentication, if you haven't already
+        * *You will need to set up 2-factor authentication, if you haven't already.*
     * Copy the public key: `cat public_key.pem | pbcopy`
     * Paste it into the "Public Key" field
     * Press "Verify and Save"
-        * *You will need to enter a 2-factor confirmation code
+        * *You will need to enter a 2-factor confirmation code.*
     * You'll need the ID of your public key later
 3. Your application is ready to go